Mortgage

 • Shop around for the best possible rate.
 By shopping around and making different lenders compete for your business before getting a mortgage, you may be able to secure a lower interest rate than if you chose the first lender.
 The lower your rate, the less money you’ll need to spend on monthly housing costs and the more expensive a home you’ll be able to afford.
 Shopping around can be an especially effective strategy in a high-rate market like today’s.

 • Consider different loan options.
 Not all loans have the same mortgage requirements.
-If you’re worried that you won’t qualify for a traditional 30-year, fixed-rate mortgage, you may still find that you can get approved for loans from the Federal Housing Administration (FHA) or loans from the Department of Veterans Affairs (VA).
+If you’re worried you won’t qualify for a traditional 30-year, fixed-rate mortgage, you may still find that you can get approved for loans from the Federal Housing Administration (FHA) or the Department of Veterans Affairs (VA).

 • Get preapproved for your mortgage.
 If you’re ready to start house hunting, getting preapproved for a mortgage could help you move quickly through the homebuying process once you’ve found a house.
 On top of that, a preapproval will give you a more concrete sense of what you can afford.